Modern Dharma: Seeking Family Well-Being in Middle-Class Nepal

 Himalaya, 2022

-This paper examines the ongoing phenomenon of household nuclearization in the Newar city of Bhaktapur, Nepal.
+Based on long-term fieldwork in Nepal, this paper examines the phenomenon of household nuclearization in the Newar city of Bhaktapur, Nepal.
 I investigate the reasons for household fission and the related kinship transformations.
 Tracing the interconnected stories of conflict and dispersal of the members of a joint family, I argue that transitions in domestic structures not only represent the consequence of improved economic possibilities but also communicate dramatic social transformations and a redefinition of hierarchies of value and power between family members, which emerge alongside new ideas of family and self.

 Seeking Heartfelt Help: The Emergence of the Friendship Guthi as a Middle-Class Practice in Contemporary Nepal